AmphibiaWeb - Rhacophorus vampyrus

 Description

-Rhacophorus vampyrus is a recently discovered vampire treefrog with a snout-vent length for males of 42.5 - 44.8 mm and females of 38.9 - 53.4 mm.
+Rhacophorus vampyrus, also known as the vampire treefrog, has a snout-vent length range for males of 42.5 - 44.8 mm and females of 38.9 - 53.4 mm.
 The head length is almost equal to the head width and the head is slightly wider than the width of the body.
 The pupils are horizontally elongated and the snout is truncated.
 The tympanum is barely visible externally and they have a weak supratympanic fold.
 The body is dorsoventrally compressed and the forelimbs are relatively robust and the hindlimbs are long and slender.
 The dorsal skin is smooth, the ventral surface of thighs and belly is coarsely granular, and the chest and throat is smooth.
 The tips of the digits are expanded into well developed large disks that bearing circummarginal grooves.
 The disks are relatively wide compared to the finger widths.
 The tips of the toes also have well developed disks with distinct circummarginal grooves but the disks are smaller than those of the fingers.
 There is moderate webbing between the fingers and toes, although not as extensively as in other Rhacophorids.
 The relative length of the fingers follows the following pattern: I < II < IV < III and the toes: I < II < III < V < IV.
 The males have external paired subgular vocal sacs but nuptial pads are absent.
 There is a pointed projection present at the tibiotarsal articulation, which is approximately 1 mm long (Rowley et al. 2010).

 Rhacophorus vampyrus has several morphological features that distinguish it from other Rhacophorid species in the Southeast Asia region.
 This species has a pale tan to brick red dorsum, white throat, chest and belly, the flanks, anterior and posterior surface of thighs are mostly black, grey to black webbing between the fingers and toes, reduced finger webbing and pointed projections at the tibiotarsal articulations.
 The most notable attribute that sets this species apart is the unique morphology of the tadpole mouthparts, which bear a pair of keratinized hooks, resembling “fangs”, unseen in any other frog species to date (Rowley et al. 2010).